Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 An interface, IEncryptor, was created to help you implement the encryptor faster.
 You can use Encryption in KS.Drivers.Encryption to use helper functions.

 However, this is only the initial stage of the implementation.

+##### Use CommandArgumentInfo in arguments

+Using `CommandArgumentInfo` allows you to define argument information for commands.
+However, it's a powerful class for managing arguments for commands and kernel arguments themselves.

+As a result, we've used `CommandArgumentInfo` in `ArgumentInfo`.